Charles Haley: Honors

 Haley was elected to the Pro Football Hall of Fame in 2015 after several years of eligibility and his bust was sculpted by Scott Myers.
 Haley felt that his election may have been delayed by his image and behavior: "I thought that what you do on the field would govern whether you get in the Hall".
-On August 8, 2015, Haley was inducted at the Enshrinement Ceremony where his bust, sculpted by Scott Myers, was unveiled.
+On August 8, 2015, Haley was inducted at the Enshrinement Ceremony where his bust was unveiled.
 He was also inducted into the San Francisco 49ers Hall of Fame in 2015.

 Prior to that, Haley was inducted into the Virginia Sports Hall of Fame in 2006, the College Football Hall of Fame in 2011, and the Texas Black Sports Hall of Fame in 2012.
 He was enshrined into the Dallas Cowboys Ring of Honor on November 6, 2011.

 Personal life

 After football, Haley was diagnosed with bipolar disorder and began to undergo therapy and to take medication.
 Haley was an assistant defensive coach for the Detroit Lions from 2001 to 2002.
 He is a special advisor mentoring rookies for both the Dallas Cowboys and San Francisco 49ers.
 He also has dedicated his life to help fund several local initiatives with organizations such as Jubilee Centre and The Salvation Army.
+He is the founder of Tackle Tomorrow which provides struggling schools in the Dallas area with reading programs and special teachers to help students improve their reading skills.
+Tackle Tomorrow is an active foundation with support from the Dallas community and other Cowboys such as Dak Prescott, DeMarcus Lawrence, Tony Tolbert, Troy Aikman, Emmitt Smith, Michael Irvin, and many others.

+His daughter, Madison Haley, is a professional soccer player who currently plays for Brighton and Hove Albion in the Women's Premier League in England.